GabZech/wordcloud_mapper/README.rst

         :target: https://wordcloud-mapper.readthedocs.io/en/latest/?version=latest
         :alt: Documentation Status

-`wordcloud_mapper` is a Python package that allows one to **create wordclouds shaped like regions in a map**.
+`wordcloud_mapper` is a Python package that allows one to **create wordclouds shaped like regions on a map**.

 Such visualisations are especially useful when communicating sets of data that consist of many different observations and each observation is attributed to a specific region and size of occurrence.
-Take the example below, a dataset containing the name of the 100 biggest companies (in terms of estimated number of employees) for each region in Germany and Italy in 2019.
+Take the example below, a dataset containing the name of the biggest companies (in terms of estimated number of employees) for each region in Germany and Italy in 2019.

 |